Meet Our Team

 Meet Rhea Valerie Tagoe, our Events Officer.

-Rhea is a law student at BPP University with a strong passion for equality, advocacy, and access to justice.
-As an Events Planner at The BAME Woman in Law, she helps design and deliver impactful events that promote inclusion, mentorship, and visibility for underrepresented voices in the legal profession.
+Rhea is a Law student at BPP University with a strong passion for equality, advocacy, and access to justice.
+As an Events Officer at The BAME Woman in Law, Rhea helps organise impactful events that promote inclusion, mentorship, and representation within the legal profession.

 -